Robert Molenaar: Managerial career

 After working as assistant manager of NEC and manager of amateur side RKSV Halsteren, Molenaar was appointed manager of Eerste Divisie side FC Volendam from July 2015.
 In March 2017, it was announced that Molenaar would leave his role at the end of the season.

 He was appointed as manager of Roda JC in June 2017 on a one-year contract with the option of a further year.
 He was sacked from his role at the club in March 2019.

 In June 2019, he was appointed as manager of Almere City on a two-year contract, but was sacked in November of that year following a run of poor results.

 On 13 July 2021, Molenaar was appointed as manager of Jong NAC, the reserve team of NAC Breda.

 On 15 June 2022, NAC appointed Molenaar as head coach of the first team on a one-year deal, effective from 1 July 2022, replacing Edwin de Graaf.
 He was dismissed on 27 December 2022 due to poor results.

+In October 2024, Molenaar joined Kees van Wonderen at Schalke 04.
+He started working there as Van Wonderen's assistant.